nhantran3395/google-scraper/README.md

 Note:
 - By default, the Web run on port 3002 and API will run on port 5001
+- The API server need to whitelist the address of web app (http://localhost:3002)

 3. Install dependencies with NPM (run at root folder)
 ```bash